top of page

 Programs

-Our programs are focused on providing emerging artists with the tools and network to thrive as professionals in the United States.
-From connecting them to mentors and presenting organizations to helping them use AI and learn about entrepreneurship, we aim to be helpful at every stage in an artist's professional journey.
+Our programs are focused on providing emerging Indian classical artists with the tools and network to thrive as professionals in the United States.
+From connecting them to mentors and presenting organizations to helping them use related technology and learn about entrepreneurship, we aim to be helpful at every stage in an artist's professional journey.

 Tools